 From a seller’s point of view, if there are two offers that are otherwise identical, and one buyer can pay cash, the cash offer is likely to be viewed as the stronger offer because it means the buyer definitely has the money and won’t risk not getting approved for financing which can make closing on the house move quickly.

-Warren Barnes, a top agent in Fort Wayne, Indiana says that while he does see investors bringing cash offers, “it’s [also] been middle aged to older folks that had some time to grow their net worth and they want to own something outright and not have any debt on it.”
+Warren Barnes, a top agent in Fort Wayne, Indiana says that while he does see investors bringing cash offers, “it’s also been middle-aged to older folks that have had some time to grow their net worth, and they want to own something outright and not have any debt on it.”

 If sellers get paid at closing either way, why is cash better?

 When you buy a house with cash, the risk is all yours.
 If you have to get a mortgage loan, however, the lender shares the risk, and they often want to take steps to make sure the investment is a good one — like including an appraisal contingency to make sure the home is worth the amount they are loaning you to buy it, and an inspection contingency to see if there are any potential problems.